 Navigate - When this option is chosen, it will allow you to navigate to different pages within your site.
 You can navigate to different pages by clicking on links on the page.
 Once the new page and the creator load you can either navigate again or click on the Design button to see your design again.

 Once you have clicked done on your design for that page then the creator will save the current URL for that step.

 If you are creating content across multiple pages, Contextual will automatically link the steps across the different URL's.
 Watch out for dynamic Url's though as Contextual will try to take the user to that exact URL.
 More on dynamic URLs here

-If you want to change which URL some PZ content is on then you will first need to open the step that you want to move (PZ will take you to the page where it is currently saved, then all you need to do is click on Navigate, then go to the new page, click on design, place the tip (if a tip) on a new target element and then click on done to save the URL for that step
+If you want to change which URL some Contextual content is on then you will first need to open the step that you want to move (Contextual will take you to the page where it is currently saved, then all you need to do is click on Navigate, then go to the new page, click on design mode, place the tip (if a tip) on a new target element and then click on done to save the URL for that step

 This section will go through a couple of the important settings from the side menu.

-Overlay is where you will find the design options that control the background dim level and colour, you will also find the feature called coachmarks that will allow you to highlight the element that tips point at.
-More info here
+Backdrop is where you will find the design options that control the background dim level and colour, you will also find the option to highlight the element that tips point at.

 Changing the order of the steps¶